01mf02/jq-lang-spec/spec.typ

   If $sigma$ had access to variables bound in $mu$, then the array element would be replaced by $1$, because the variable binding $0 "as" var(x)$ would be shadowed by $1 "as" var(x)$.
-  However, we enforce that
-  $sigma$ does not have access to variables bound in $mu$, so the array element is replaced by $0$, which is the value originally bound to $var(x)$.
+  However, in jq, $sigma$ does not have access to variables bound in $mu$, so the array element is replaced by $0$, which is the value originally bound to $var(x)$.
   Given the input array $[1, 2, 3]$, the filter yields the final result $[1, 0, 3]$.
 ]